sanjitk7/sanjitk7/README.md

 ## Hey!

-I'm a computer science graduate student at the University of Illinois, Urbana-Champaign.
-I did my Bachelor's in Computer Science and Engineering from Vellore Institute of Technology.
-I have broad interests in scalable computer systems, software development and artificial intelligence.
-I am currently looking for opportunities during Summer and Fall 2023.
+I'm a computer science master's student at the [University of Illinois, Urbana-Champaign](https://cs.illinois.edu).
+I also have a Bachelor's in Computer Science and Engineering from Vellore Institute of Technology.
+I have broad interests in scalable computer systems, full stack development and artificial intelligence.
+I am currently looking for project collaborations and internships during Fall 2023.
+If you think our interests align, do reach out!

 ### Get in touch